tkhamez/neucore/doc/API.md

 This role is assigned automatically depending on whether the player is a manager of a group.

 Character API
-- Return a list of characters that matches the name (partial matching). `GET /user/character/find-by/{name}`
+- Return a list of players that matches the main character name (partial matching). `GET /user/character/find-player/{name}`

 Group API
 - List all required groups of a group. `GET /user/group/{id}/required-groups`